AdrienFausteGay/GRAFS-E/docs/source/input.md

 - **crops**: Data on crops
 - **livestock**: Data on livestock
 - **excretion**: Data on livestock excretions
+- **energy**: Data on bioenergy facilities
 - **pop**: Data on human populations
 - **prod**: Data on agricultural products
 - **global**: Data regarding a specific territory

-Each sheet must contain the **List of Compartments** (names): Each compartment must be clearly defined (e.g., crops, livestock, etc.).
-Two compartments must not have the same name.
+Each sheet must contain at least the **List of Compartments** (names).
+Two compartments cannot have the same name.

 In each sheet, you may add **Default Values**: If a default value for an item (e.g., Nitrogen Content for Wheat is 2 %) is provided in the project file, it will be used unless another value is available in the data file.

-GRAFS-E manage 3 excretion types: manure, slurry and grassland excretion.
-The amount of each excretion type is given by livestock tab data, yet the induced flows are computed and represented with specific excretion compartments.
-The excretion tab must be composed of 3 lines per livestock defined in livestock tab.
-With i the name of each livestock, the following lines must be in excretion sheet :
-- i manure
-- i slurry
-- i grasslands excretion

-If a row is missing, it will be automatically added with data filled with 0.
+If a row or column is missing, it will be automatically added with data filled with 0.

 The **project** file defines the basic structures for each category of data.

 ## Data Spreadsheet

-The **data** spreadsheet consists of two main sheets:
+The **data** spreadsheet consists of tree sheets:
 1. **Input Data**: Details of data points for GRAFS-E
 2. **Diet**: Dietary distribution information for livestock and human populations
+3. **Energy power**: Potential of energy production from biomass in energy facilities

 ### Input Data